dphdmn/15puzzleAnimateCLI/README.md

 ### Requirements

 Before using 15puzzleAnimateCLI, make sure to have the "slidycli" tool installed.
 You can find it at [slidy-cli](https://github.com/benwh1/slidy-cli/releases).
+For video animations you may like to use [this python script](https://github.com/dphdmn/slidingPuzzleAnimation)

 ### Usage